puresamari/spb/README.md

 `SPB` is a really simple build tool, designed to just take input fields and automatically generate files without the hassle of creating a bloated config file.

+## App

+The simple page builder also has an application you can download [for mac](https://github.com/puresamari/spb-app/releases/download/v0.0.2/SPB.zip) (Its in really early development phase).

 ## Examples
 - This projects gh-page is built with `spb`, you can see the code and configuration in examples/spb-page and see the result [here](https://puresamari.github.io/spb/) (carefull its really ugly and only for demonstration at the moment)